 There comes a time when you must leave family, friends and work behind and go off alone, looking within to discover your purpose and your gifts.
 A modern enactment of an ancient ceremony, the quest enables men and women to engage in a sacred journey in three stages: release of an old life, stepping across the threshold of sacred time and space, and return to the world reborn.
 The Rites of Passage Vision Quest will provide core teachings and practices for this journey into the mythic world.

-We have taken the universal elements of a rite of passage in designing a program for people living in our modern society.
-Our staff are guides, serving to mirror and support participants by helping them first to prepare for their solo, and then to understand and integrate their experience.
+We have taken the universal elements of a rite of passage in designing a program for people living in our contemporary society.
+Our staff are guides and teachers, serving to mirror and support participants by helping them first to prepare for their solo, and then to understand and integrate their experience.

-The Vision Quest (or Vision Fast) program has four core elements that serve as both challenges and supports for the journey: Solitude, immersion in nature, fasting, and community.
+The Vision Quest program has five core elements that serve as both challenges and supports for the journey: Solitude, immersion in nature, fasting, and community.

 Solitude has been a part of mystical and initiatory paths throughout human history.
 It puts us in touch with ourselves and our world, inviting us to discover our own deepest nature and to open ourselves to the richness of our inner soul life.

 Immersion in nature takes us back to the truth, that we are part of the Great Mystery and not separate.
 We return to our place in the natural world with humility and gratitude, finding renewal and reflection in the wonder of creation.

 Fasting is another ancient cross-cultural practice, one that opens the mind and heart.
 Most people are able to fast during the solo period of the Vision Quest, generally 3 days.
 This practice can be modified for people who cannot fast.